doceazedo/doceazedo.com/src/routes/blog/(posts)/who-is-doceazedo/+page.md

 icon: "/img/raising-hand-emoji.svg"
 ---

+> 👋 Hey, Doce from 2025 here!
+I changed even more since I originally wrote this, but I thought it would be good to keep this post online for the ages.

 The pseudonym DoceAzedo was created on June 1st, 2020 with the goal of separating my online identity from my personal life.
-At that time I didn't want to mix my projects with my day-to-day life outside the computer, so I decided to rename and separate all my accounts and names across the internet in an attempt to hide Lucas from whoever knew Doce.
+At that time I didn't want to mix my projects with my day-to-day life outside the computer, so I decided to rename and separate all my accounts and names across the internet in an attempt to hide the IRL me from whoever knew Doce.

 I created this nickname exactly three days after the release of the album "Chromatica", translating the title of the track "Sour Candy" to "DoceAzedo" (which means "sour sweet" in Portuguese).
 You'll still find the suffix "911", another track from that same album, on social media where this name by itself wasn't available.

 For context, Lady Gaga's "Chromatica" was a huge cultural moment in 2020, especially for LGBTQ+ folks.
 The album was all about self-acceptance, healing, and finding your authentic self, which honestly feels pretty relevant to this whole identity journey I'm about to unpack.

 What happened is that since then my online presence started representing my livestreams and open-source projects more than my old projects of questionable nature, already abandoned at that point.
-Meanwhile, the name "Lucas Fernandes" became more tied to my professional career.
+Meanwhile, my old name became more tied to my professional career.

 ## Identity beyond the visuals

-Starting from this principle, I began to notice that the name "Doce" started to portray much better who I am as a person than "Lucas".
+Starting from this principle, I began to notice that the name "Doce" started to portray much better who I am as a person than my old name.
 For example, whoever knows me as Doce knows at least that I'm a programmer, I do live coding and, no less important, I'm a non-binary person.
-Different from those who know me as Lucas, who either only know my resume, or only know that I'm the "computer kid".
+Different from those who know me by my old name, who either only know my resume, or only know that I'm the "computer kid".

 Especially because in a three-year window, nobody is the same person at the end, even more considering that three years ago I was just a teenager.

-So gradually I started perceiving and understanding that the depreciation of the name "Lucas" in favor of the name "Doce" was more than a visual identity change of a brand, but rather a change in the way to better represent who I am.
+So gradually I started perceiving and understanding that the depreciation of my old name in favor of the name "Doce" was more than a visual identity change of a brand, but rather a change in the way to better represent who I am.

 <p align="center">
   <img src="/img/old-taylor.gif">